NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Sequence Models/Week 1 - Recurrent Neural Networks.md

 This gate if equal to 1 will force the input and previous activation through.
 However, in the gate is 0 then the current x value is ignored and the previous activation is passed though as the input.

 This binary will not be always true and their can be some interpolation between the intensity.
-However, it is easier to imagine this as a gate.
+However, it is easier to imagine this as a gate with a hard boundary of 1 and 0.

 ## LSTM
 ![[../../../../../NotebookAssets/Pasted image 20231117220135.png]]

-There are now

-Quiz Notes:
-Representation in the selection of layer, word, etc One to One and One to Many
-Γu​ understanding, its size
-Review the GRU and LSTM dimensionality with formula Gradients and how they related to the models
+There are now forget gate compared to the GRU unit.
+There is also an output gate that controls the next activation that is passed to the next unit.

+It is worth noting that there are two systems in parallel that can carry information to each unit.
+One that is more of a contestant ($c^{<t>}$) that uses the the previous values that have been passed across all the units.
+Then we now have an activation that is from the previous unit that influences the contestant.

+_Peephole Connection_: is a variation that will add $c^{<t-1>}$ is dot mult in $\Gamma_o$.

+## Bidirectional RNN
+Basically you basically copy your network, but have the input go in reverse.
+This then means you take an activation function with a weight times the a of the forward network and a of the backwards network.

+## Deep RNN
+Multiple layers of RNNs, and the outputs feed into the next layers.